AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/features/page-diff.md

 >[!NOTE]
 >
->If the browser width can not accommodate both page names in full screen view, only the name of the page being displayed is shown and the other is available behind ellipsis.
+>If the browser width cannot accommodate both page names in full screen view, only the name of the page being displayed is shown and the other is available behind ellipsis.

 You can also choose to close the full screen view by clicking the exit full screen icon.